alkrauss48/cocktail-historian/README.md

 ## Future Scripts

-Additional scripts will be added to complete the RAG pipeline, including:
+Additional scripts may be added to complete the RAG pipeline, including:
-- Query interface for semantic search over the embedded chunks
 - RAG application for question-answering over historical cocktail recipes
+- Advanced filtering and metadata-based search capabilities

 ## Notes